-The submission includes a detailed discussion of the point and nonpoint sources that contribute to the water quality impairments (TMDL pp. 31-49), as well as in-depth discussions of monitoring activities, the data that indicate the sources and what methods were used to acquire them (TMDL pp. 23-30, and appendices).
+The submission includes an in-depth discussion of monitoring activities, the data that indicate the sources and what methods were used to acquire them (TMDL pp. 19-27, and appendices).

-Assessment: DEM has adequately identified the water bodies, the pollutant of concern, the magnitude and location of the sources of pollution.
+Assessment: DEM has adequately identified the water bodies, the pollutants of concern, and the magnitude and location of the sources of pollution.